ZeyuGaoAi/SMMILe/README.md

 We provide the trained SMMILe models of each fold for TCGA-RCC on our [Hugging Face model page](https://huggingface.co/zeyugao/SMMILe_Renal3).

+Feel free to try our evaluation part.
+With the original WSI file, ```demo.py``` can generate the visualized spatial quantification result as well.

 # Usage
 ## Preprocessing
 1. Embedding Extraction